 In answer to the headline, Paying staff by cheque – Have you actually paid them?
 Yes you have paid them, but at a cost to them.
 Is this morally or even legally correct, and have you not considered the possible alternatives?
 Don’t also forget that unless expressed in your agreed terms, an employee can insist on being paid in cash!

 Suits Me Limited (suitsmecard.com) was launched in February 2015 and to date has created over 30,000 electronic bank accounts for predominantly low paid and/or migrant workers.
 This Year we were awarded ‘Best for Banking and Financial Services’ Supplier Award by Recruitment International.
-This was achieved through our strong alternative banking product, in harmony with our customer.
+This was achieved through our strong alternative banking product, in harmony with our customers.
 In 2016, we received two awards from within the industry (UK & European) for ‘bringing financial inclusion to a previously excluded group’.
 Our aim is to be an ethical and accessible route for Companies and most importantly, affordable for Individuals.
 The programme has been created and developed to enable individuals to take control of their finance in a secure way and, with our cashback rewards programme, as much far as possible, cost neutral.